Milk Thistle (Silybum marianum)

 Use 1 teaspoon of milk thistle seed to 2 cups of water.
 Bring to a boil, turn down the heat and allow the seeds to simmer at a low rolling boil for 15-20 minutes.

-Brain and Memory Tea
+Brain And Memory Tea

 Milk thistle can be prepared with a blend of other herbs to enhance flavors and incorporate other benefits from a wide range of herbal allies.
-One of our favorite teas to make at the Herbs and Owls shop is our brain and memory tea which includes herbs like Ginkgo Biloba, Gotu Kola, Wood Betony, Milk Thistle Seed, and Maca Root.
+One of our favorite teas to make at the Herbs and Owls shop is our brain and memory tea, which includes herbs like Ginkgo Biloba, Gotu Kola, Wood Betony, Milk Thistle Seed, and Maca Root.

 Milk thistle flowers can be used to create flower essences, historically flower essences have been used to guide your body both energetically and physically into a flow of wellbeing.
 Different flowers are used for different needs, just like herbs!